 A team at Mayo Clinic

 A team works together to evaluate and treat people at Mayo Clinic.

-If you have an inherited form of aortic aneurysm, such as Marfan syndrome or another condition that involves parts of your body in addition to the aorta, Mayo Clinic cardiovascular doctors collaborate with specialists such as spine and eye doctors.
-Sometimes patients have characteristics that suggest Marfan syndrome, but they actually have a related disorder such as Loeys-Dietz syndrome.
+If your aneurysm is caused by an inherited condition, such as Marfan syndrome, or by a condition that involves parts of your body in addition to the aorta, Mayo Clinic cardiovascular doctors collaborate with specialists such as spine and eye doctors.

 Advanced diagnosis and treatment

 Mayo Clinic maintains state-of-the-art laboratory and imaging facilities.
-The thoracic specialists use this advanced technology and sophisticated imaging equipment to obtain detailed information and images from which they can make an accurate, specific diagnosis.
+The thoracic specialists use this advanced technology and sophisticated imaging equipment to obtain detailed information and images to make a diagnosis.